sensu/sensu-docs/content/sensu-go/6.9/operations/manage-secrets/secrets.md

 id           |
 -------------|------
-description  | Identifying key for the provider to retrieve the secret.
+description  | Identifying key for the provider to use to retrieve the secret.
 For the `Env` secrets provider, the `id` is the environment variable.
-For the `Vault` secrets provider, the `id` specifies the secrets engine path, the path to the secret within that secrets engine, and the field to retrieve within the secret. required     | true type         | String example for Vault KV Secrets Engine v1 | {{< language-toggle >}}
+For the `VaultProvider` secrets provider, the `id` specifies the secrets engine path, the path to the secret within that secrets engine, and the field to retrieve within the secret. required     | true type         | String example for Vault KV Secrets Engine v1 | {{< language-toggle >}}